Ab2rf/-ijhj/README.md

 # Serveo Shop

-A simple Next.js digital store for products and services.
+A Next.js project for digital products and services.